 Many of our past clients here at Denis M. Gravel & Associates P.C. came to us with similar fears.
 Just as they were, you will likely find relief in hearing that you can retain TRICARE coverage following your divorce.

-Coverage for both you and your kids
+Coverage for both you and your children

 According to TRICARE’s website, this rule requires that following: